Google Disables Discover Report Hack for Desktop vs Mobile Insights in GSC

 The Hack: What It Was and How It Worked

 This tweak temporarily allowed users to view side-by-side metrics for desktop and mobile traffic within Google Discover.
-While the feature was unofficial, it provided digital marketers with valuable, albeit possibly incomplete, insights into the performance gap between devices.
+While the feature was unofficial, it gave digital marketers valuable, albeit possibly incomplete, insights into the performance gap between devices.

 What the Data Revealed Before the Shutdown